On the Modelling of Impulse Control with Random Effects for Continuous Markov Processes: Introduction

 \cite{lepe:84} adjusts the model by having the impulse only take effect {\em after}\/ the time of intervention so the natural filtration of this state process observes $X$ after the jump but before the impulse.
 The impulse control model in \cite{davi:93} is quite similar to that of \cite{lepe:84} but applies the construction to piecewise deterministic processes.
-One unfortunate aspect of these latter, more precise models is that the paths of the impulse-controlled process will not be \cadlag at jump times of the process which immediately bring about interventions.
+One unfortunate aspect of these latter, more precise models is that the paths of the impulse-controlled process will not be \cadlag at jump times of the process which immediately bring about interventions. \cite{yush:83,yush:89} also constructs models for impulse control of piecewise deterministic processes which result in \cadlag processes.

-Preceding the introduction of impulse control models, \cite{iked:66} used a similar construction to extend a killed Markov process to infinite time so that at each time of death the process is reinitialized and in doing so, the authors define a {\em single}\/ filtration with respect to which the rebirth times are stopping times and the resulting process is strong Markov.
+Preceding the introduction of impulse control models, \cite{iked:66} used a similar construction to extend a killed Markov process to infinite time so that at each time of death the process is reinitialized and in doing so, the authors define a {\em single}\/ filtration with respect to which the rebirth times are stopping times and the resulting process is Markov.
 This addresses the issue of having multiple filtrations of information, though the single filtration is quite complex.
 Complete proofs of the construction are given in \cite{meye:75}.

 An alternate approach for modelling the impulse-controlled process (see e.g., \cite{mena:80}, \cite{alva:04}, \cite{okse:05}, \cite{jack:06}, \cite{frey:10}, \cite{helm:15}) is to start with a given filtered probability space $(\Omega,{\cal F},\{{\cal F}_t\},\PP)$ on which the fundamental evolution of the process can be defined for each initial distribution.
 The impulse-controlled process is then constructed iteratively over the successive intervals $\{[\tau_k,\tau_{k+1})\}$ by pasting together a shift of the fundamental process having the required different initial positions given by the impulses.
 The impulse policy requires each intervention time to be an $\{{\cal F}_t\}$-stopping time.
 Since $\{{\cal F}_t\}$ is assumed given, it is possible that more information than that generated by the state process is included in this filtration.